kdawgsf/dp-import/README.md

 3. Click on "271 Name Contacts Other"
 4. On the left-hand sidebar, ensure the Include "NO MAIL" Names checkbox is checked
 5. Hover over the arrow to the right of the "run report" button and click on "export as .csv"
-6. Click OK to run the report without a filter
+6. The filter used will be "Include only student records".
 7. Copy the downloaded csv file into the Upload-Archive directory

 The last time I ran the report, it produced a csv file in utf-8 encoding, which was not compatible with the script.
 To reformat the csv file, we must take these steps: